 -pour the jar with the pickled beets leaving 1 inch empty from the top and go through the water bath process.

--Once complete the canning process, label with date, seal the jar tightly and freeze the jar for up to 12 months.
+-Once complete the canning process, label with the date, seal the jar tightly, and freeze the jar for up to 12 months.

 Can you freeze roasted beets?

 Like the freezing cooked and pickled beets, and beet juice, you can freeze roasted beets as well.
 This is another popular way to preserve the beets for later use.
 You can taste roasted beets like fresh beets and use them in salad and soup, and add them to other recipes.
 Roasting and then freezing won’t degrade the natural quality, color, and texture of beets.